 |Books & CD’s||

 A user may ask that an item that is currently checked out be held for him/her upon its return.
-This can be done online using the Library catalogue or by asking the staff at the main desk.
+This can be done online by requesting the item in Page 1+ or by asking the staff at the main desk.
 No holds will be accepted on Reserve material.
 Holds are kept for 7 days and may be picked up at the front desk.

 These items appear on the catalogue with the location code “Reserves” and are available at the main desk.
 This collection is for use of Algonquin students/staff.
 Reserve material with an hourly loan period cannot be taken out of the Library.